mikependon/RepoDB/README.md

 Click [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190307_netcore.txt) to see the official run result.

+## Notes

+ - RepoDb is currently not accepting any pull-requests until the target core features has all been implemented.

 ## Build Result

 Type of Build		 | Net (Framework)																																	 | Net (Standard)